BlackCloudConcepts/requireunderpin/README.md

 Modifications Include:
 - Require JS is added along with a more native javascript class implementation.
 As part of this the lowpro dependency is removed.
 - DustJS is introduced as a templating option with the advantage of having templates which can be precompiled and cached.
-Probably move the whole project in this direction in the future.

 See Underpin project for a full explaination of the purpose of the framework.